Cynthesize/cynthesize-frontend/README.md

     ```
 3. Frontend server is up and running on your local machine.
 Edit in your favourite code editor and see the changes instantly.

 #### [Click here](https://github.com/Cynthesize/backend) to go to the backend repository.

+### Star this repository before contributing to this project.